bornbit/babel-webpack-starter/README.md

 # babel-webpack-stater

-A basic starter project with Babel and Webpack for ES6.
+A basic starter project for ES6 with Babel and Webpack.

 ## Quick Start